- The Camino de Santiago in numbers in 2025

 - Which Jacobean routes were the most popular?

-- What are the favorite starting points for the Camino?
+- What are the favorite places to start the Camino?

-- Which months of the year had the most pilgrims?
+- Which months of the year saw the most pilgrims?

 - How did pilgrims travel to Santiago?